Continuous-time weakly self-avoiding walk on $\mathbb{Z}$ has strictly monotone escape speed: Two-point function, susceptibility and correlation length

-The proposition is proved using the transfer matrix approach and a supersymmetric representation of the random walk.
-This is the only place we need the representation.
-The proof of the proposition and an introduction to the supersymmetric theory are included in Appendix~\ref{appendix:supersymmetry}.

-\begin{remark} Let $x>0$.
-For a continuous-time simple random walk starting at 0 and stopped when the local time at $x$, $L_{T,x}$, reaches some fixed value, the local times between 0 and $x$ form a Markov chain with transition kernel $e^{-t}e^{-s} I_0(2\sqrt{st})$.
-This is the Ray--Knight Theorem \cite[Theorem 4.1]{BHK2007}.
-The kernel $k_0(t,s)$ for our operator $Q$ contains this Markov kernel and an extra $\sqrt{p(t)}\sqrt{p(s)}$ to incorporate self-interactions.
-The local times outside the interval $[0,x]$ also form Markov chains, and the Markov kernel is similarly related to our operator $T$. \end{remark}
+\begin{remark} Fix $x \in \N$.
+For a continuous-time simple random walk starting at 0 and stopped when the local time $L_{T,x}$ reaches some fixed value, the local times between 0 and $x$ form a Markov chain with the transition kernel $e^{-t}e^{-s} I_0(2\sqrt{st})$, by the Ray--Knight Theorem \cite[Theorem 4.1]{BHK2007}.
+The kernel $k_0(t,s)$ for our operator $Q$ contains this Markov kernel and has the extra $\sqrt{p(t)}\sqrt{p(s)}$ to incorporate self-interactions.
+Local times outside the interval $[0,x]$ also form Markov chains, and the Markov kernel there is similarly related to the operator $T$. \end{remark}